-A fact sheet on becoming an NDTRs is available at Nutrition and Dietetics Technician Registered Fact Sheet (eatrightpro.org)
+A fact sheet on becoming an NDTRs is available at becoming-a-dietetic-technician- registered.pdf (eatrightpro.org)

 Q. If I already have a bachelor's degree in a field other than dietetics, can I apply for a dietetics internship?